-Content Marketing Research: 3 Different Perspectives
+Content Marketing Formats: 3 Different Perspectives

 While recent MarketingSherpa research focused on creating content to support search optimization, the data is worth examining since it gives insights into how marketers think about content.
 (For a different perspective, here’s an analysis of content marketing based on Content Marketing Institute and MarketingProfs research.)

-Content formats used
+Content marketing formats used

 Here’s how marketers view different content marketing formats.